Calendar - Month View

 Fleur de Lis Bakery & Cafe

 Looking to reconnect with old friends and/or make new ones?
-This is a new/old tradition of women gathering together to discuss anything and everything while enjoying a cup of your favorite beverage or a bakery treat at this favorite neighborhood hangout.
+This gathering is a new/old tradition of women coming together to discuss anything and everything while enjoying a cuppa.
+Meet inside or outdoors on the patio, weather permitting.
+Open to all Village women (members and volunteers alike).
 No registration required - just show up!
-This group meets bi-weekly.

-This meeting is open to anyone interested in participating in fundraising activities for the Village.
+Bi-monthly meeting for the Village Voice newsletter.
+This meeting is open to anyone interested in joining the team (writers welcomed!).

 This is a resource and information sharing group related to issues and concerns of solo agers.
 Solo Agers define themselves as older adults who rely upon primarily upon themselves to handle the issues and problems that aging entails.
 They may have adult children or not, their children may live close by or not, and they may or may not have a partner, but their unique circumstances qualify them to join the group as a solo ager to learn more about valuable resources and useful approaches to managing life on their own.